 MR. GOODELL: There is no power in the President to expunge the record, but they are pardoned.
-They do have to continue to apply, when they are asked, if they have ever been convicted of a felony, "Yes, but I have been pardoned."

-Q But they will get their veteran's rights, right?
+They do have to continue to apply, when they are asked, if they have ever been convicted of a felony, "Yes, but I have been pardoned." • t and a string of the second But they will get their veteran's rights, Q right?

+.
 MR. GOODELL: These individuals do not, for the most part, have any veteran's rights.